slab/quill/docs/modules/toolbar.md

 </script>
 {% endhighlight %}

-The `ql-toolbar-container` class will be added to the toolbar container.
+The `ql-toolbar` class will be added to the toolbar container.

 A click handler will be added to any DOM element with the following classes: